opendocsg/slw-judgments-backfill/2001_SGHC_57/report.md

 90\.
 CWI contended that as Mr Lee played an important role in SDs dealings with Mr Shu, he should have been called as a witness.
 SD pointed out that by the time CWI instituted the present action, Mr Lee was no longer their employee and that he was very reluctant to give evidence.
 SD explained that Mr Lees assistance was not required to prove their case because they had other witnesses who could prove that their problems in Jiangsu were not resolved by CWI.
 It was also pointed out that CWI could have subpoenaed Mr Lee if they thought this to be necessary.

 91\.
 The circumstances under which an adverse inference may be drawn from a failure to call a witness have been discussed in many cases.
-In _Chua Keem Long v PP_ [1996] 1 SLR 510, 523-524, Yong Pung How CJ explained:
+In _Chua Keem Long v PP_ <span class="citation">[1996] 1 SLR 510</span>, 523-524, Yong Pung How CJ explained:

 ## In determining whether or not that presumption ought to be drawn, the court will